ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Because who got time to register parameter names and all of their typeMaps</blockquote>

 <h3>4.
-What is Flutter, and how do you get started with it for fun Android development? - <a href="https://medium.com/@gdgcMET/what-is-flutter-and-how-do-you-get-started-with-it-for-fun-android-development-9b652a4aeac8" target="_blank" rel="noopener noreferrer">link</a></h3>
+Navigate Early Development | Simplify Data Storage - <a href="https://medium.com/@jtbsorensen/navigate-early-development-simplify-data-storage-c76013878cb4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GDG on Campus MET`**
+✍️ **posted by `Jan-Terje Sørensen`**

-<blockquote>An easy guide to Flutter for easy Android development.</blockquote>
+<blockquote>You’re full of fresh ideas and ready to start developing your new application.
+You have a vision for the features you want to implement and…</blockquote>

 <h3>5.
 Why I Misjudged the Samsung Galaxy Fold6 - <a href="https://medium.com/deep-sweet-valuable/why-i-misjudged-the-samsung-galaxy-fold6-366c3665d27f" target="_blank" rel="noopener noreferrer">link</a></h3>